Efe-The-Menace/Full-Featured-Web-App/README.md

 Feel free to fork the repository, push improvements, and submit a PR.

 👨‍💻 Author
-David “Efe” Obasuyi
+David Obasuyi
-Backend Developer | Django & Python
+Backend Developer | Django | Python
 Built as a passion project and personal learning experience.